nabla-c0d3/ssl-kill-switch2/README.md

 SSL Kill Switch 2 can be used in OS X Apps as a dynamic library to be injected into processes.

+### WARNING: THIS HAS NOT BEEN TESTED ON RECENT VERSIONS OF MACOS

 ### Usage

 On OS X, the SSLKillSwitch library needs to be manually injected into the process where